elutac/rustysum/README.md

 Replace <file> with the path to the file you want to count words in.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests for new features, bug fixes, or improvements.

-## License
-This project is released under the GNU General Public License v3.0.